IBM/ipfs-social-proof/PLAN.md

 ### Embed Gists via <script> tage and Tweets via embed HTML for the Proofs to display inline on a user's profile

-## Manual validation UI to paste proof data that cnanot dynamically be fetched via a url / embed / script tag
+## Manual validation UI to paste proof data that cannot dynamically be fetched via a url / embed / script tag

+## Channels

+Each per can establish channels and invite followers / followees to the channel.
+The Channel TOPIC is also an IPFS pinned / named path

+* The peer creates a channel Identifier object that names the channel in human terms and is signed by the creator.
+* This JSON doc is saved to IPFS and pinned, named, etc.
+* Peers (perhaps only those that follow or are follwees) can be notified of owned 'channels'.
+* A channel is merely a pubsub topic that can be used like a social/media feed, discussion "subject", etc.
+* "Posts" to the "sub" are saved to IPFS, pinned, named, etc and passed on to the owner of the channel.
+* Each post `IPFS path` is agregated via a pubsub append only log or some other kind of CRDT, etc. Orbit?
+Only the IPFS path is saved to these logs to minimize the amount of data that needs to be aggregated and sync'd.